 As outlined in PCMV's Record Keeping Procedures, a staffing plan and staffing records will be maintained in compliance with 935 CMR 500.105(9) and will be made available to the Commission, upon request.
-All PCMV agents are required to complete training as detailed in PCMV's Qualifications and Training plan which includes but is not limited to PCMV's strict alcohol, smoke and drug-free workplace policy, job specific training, Responsible Vendor Training Program, confidentiality training including how confidential information is maintained at the marijuana establishment and a comprehensive discussion regarding the marijuana establishment's policy for immediate dismissal.
-All training will be documented in accordance with 935 CMR 105(9)(d)(2)(d).
+All PCMV agents are required to complete training as detailed in PCMV's Qualifications and Training plan which includes but is not limited to the PCMV's strict alcohol, smoke and drug-free workplace policy, confidentiality training including how confidential information is maintained at the marijuana establishment and a comprehensive discussion regarding the marijuana establishment's policy for immediate dismissal.